salu133445/pypianoroll/doc/source/utilities.rst

 Utilities
 =========

-Some utility functions are provided.
 In general, functions listed below will not modify the input objects and return a copy instead, while methods for :class:`pypianoroll.Track` and :class:`pypianoroll.Multitrack` may modify the input objects.

 .. autofunction:: pypianoroll.check_pianoroll
 .. autofunction:: pypianoroll.assign_constant